Tom's Guide Verdict

-Streaming services run the gamut from free to expensive, with Fubo TV at the upper end of the market.
-It's expensive, now at $65 a month (a price increase from last year), but it might be the right cord-cutting choice if you want a lot of channels and if you like to watch sports.
+Live TV services run the gamut from free to expensive, with Fubo TV at the upper end of the market.
+It's not cheap, but it might be the right cord-cutting choice if you want a lot of channels and if you like to watch sports.

-Supported devices: Roku, Fire TV, Apple TV, Vizio and Samsung Smart TVs, web browsers, iPhones and iPads, Android phones and tablets, Chromecast
+Supported devices: Roku, Fire TV, Apple TV, Vizio and Samsung Smart TVs, web browsers, iPhones and iPads, Android phones and tablets, Chromecast, Xbox

-FuboTV launched in 2015 with a focus on soccer, but it has evolved since then into a great cable TV alternative.
-The base-level Family plan starts with 115 channels, including the major broadcast and cable networks, and includes 4K streaming for select content (its competitors do not).
+FuboTV launched in 2015 with a focus on soccer, but it has evolved since then into one of the best cable TV alternatives — and we've also called it one of the best streaming services.
+The entry-level Pro Plan costs $75 and comes with over 150 channels, including the major broadcast and cable networks, and supports 4K streaming for select content (some of its competitors do not).

-FuboTV's interface is slick and well-designed and the Family bundle comes with 500 hours of Cloud DVR.
+FuboTV's interface is slick and well-designed and comes with 250 hours of Cloud DVR.
 Ultimately, this FuboTV review concludes that it's right for you if you're willing to spend an extra few bucks a month to build a more complete channel guide.

 FuboTV review: Pricing

-FuboTV offers a free, seven-day trial of its now-base-level Family plan, which costs $64.99 a month for 115 channels, 500 hours of Cloud DVR storage and three simultaneous streams.
+FuboTV offers a free, seven-day trial of its default Pro plan, which costs $74.99 a month for over 151 channels, 1,000 hours of Cloud DVR storage and three simultaneous streams.

 On top of one of the plans, Fubo users can pay for add-ons, like Showtime and Starz.
 There are also over a dozen add-on bundles and premium channels, which we outline below.